chronoscz/Peach/README.md

   ... and so on.

-  However, the topics 1 ..
+  However, the topics 0 ..
 9 form a header to the file, invisible to the end- user, telling Peach how to interact with the file.
 Here is a quick summary of what they contain, together with the name of the constant Peach uses to refer to each of them.

+0. seSettingsHeader : Contains nothing but a topic heading saying Settings, for my convenience.
-1. lang_names : The names of the languages, the direction they're written in, and info for getting audio.
+1. seLangNames : The names of the languages, the direction they're written in, and info for getting audio.
-2. about_vlist : A help message for when the end-user goes to Help and asks to be told about the specific .vcb file they're using.
+2. seAboutVlist : A help message for when the end-user goes to Help and asks to be told about the specific .vcb file they're using.
-3. keys_help : A help message for the keyboard settings.
+3. seKeysHelp : A help message for the keyboard settings.
-4. lang1_keys : Keyboard settings for language 1.
+4. seLang1Keys : Keyboard settings for language 1.
-5. lang2_keys : Keyboard settings for language 2.
+5. seLang2Keys : Keyboard settings for language 2.
-6. q_formats : Formats for asking the end-user questions.
+6. seQuestionFormats : Formats for asking the end-user questions.
-7. test_overrides : Override the user's choices in the Options menu.
+7. seTestOverrides : Override the user's choices in the Options menu.
-8. appearance_overrides : Ditto
+8. seAppearanceOverrides : Ditto
-9. lockdown_overrides : Ditto
+9. seLockdownOverrides : Ditto

   Much of the text in the Settings section, including all of the topic headings, consists of tokens to be translated in the light of an .lng file.